boshi-an/December/README.md

 Open `settings.py` in the `December` folder of the working directory of the blog system, and change `DEBUG = False` to `DEBUG = True`.
 This will turn on the debug mode of the system.
 Again, be warned that debug mode may have serious security issues.

+## Writing Articles

+You can use various Markdown and LaTeX syntaxes to achieve all kinds of beautiful effects.

+The system's Markdown rendering supports the display of HTML tags.

+### Abstract Divider

+Use `<!--more-->` as abstract divider.

+When an article is displayed on the home page, the content behind the abstract divider will be hidden.

 ## Articles

 ### Post